kip-hart/SiteSandbox/docs/matlab/binary.md

 This simplicity allows for reliable data representation and processing within electronic circuits.

 ## How Computers Use Binary
 1. Data Representation: Every piece of data in a computer — whether it's text, images, audio, or video—is ultimately stored as binary numbers.
-For example:

- * A single character, like 'A', is represented by a binary code using standards such as ASCII.
+For example a single character, such as 'A', is represented by a binary code using standards such as ASCII.
 'A' in ASCII is 01000001.
 The table below shows the decimal and binary representations for all capital letters in ASCII.

 | Letter | Decimal | Binary     |
 |--------|---------|------------|